boomboomllc/boomboomllc.github.io/terms-of-service.md

 By accessing or using the Services, you acknowledge that you have read, understood, and agree to be bound by these Terms, our Privacy Policy, and any additional guidelines, rules, or policies applicable to specific features or services (collectively, the "Agreements").
 If you do not agree to these Terms or any part of the Agreements, you are prohibited from accessing or using the Services.

 NOTICE: To help resolve issues fairly and efficiently, these Terms include a binding arbitration agreement and class action waiver.
 This helps protect both you and us, especially as a small company.
-Please review Section 10 carefully.
+Please review Section 11 carefully.

 ## 1. Acceptance of Terms

 By using our Services, you acknowledge that you have read and understood these Terms and agree to be legally bound by them.
 These Terms may be updated from time to time.
 It is your responsibility to review these Terms periodically to stay informed about any changes.
 Your continued use of the Services after any changes to these Terms will constitute acceptance of those changes.

+## 2. Intellectual Property and Trademarks

+All content, features, and functionality on the BoomBoom app and website—including but not limited to text, graphics, logos, icons, images, audio and video clips, data compilations, and software—is the property of BoomBoom, its affiliates, or its licensors, and is protected under United States copyright, trademark, patent, and other intellectual property laws.

+BoomBoom, the BoomBoom logo, and all related names, slogans, and designs are trademarks or service marks of BoomBoom, whether registered or under common law.
+You may not use these marks without our prior written permission.
+Other product and company names mentioned on the platform may be trademarks of their respective owners.

-## 2. Eligibility
+## 3. Eligibility

 Our Services are not designed for anyone under the age of 13, and you must confirm that you are 13 years or older to create an account and use the Services.
 If we gather information indicating that you are below the age of 13 (or the minimum age at which a person may use the Services in your state, province, or country without parental consent, if greater), we will cease providing the Services to you and delete your account and your data.
 We may offer additional Services with additional terms that may require you to be even older to use them.
 Please read all such terms carefully.
 By using the Services, you represent, warrant, and agree that: